zanderteller/dqm/docs/user_guide.rst

 	dqm.create_frame_0()
 	print(dqm.frames.shape)

-... will print the shape of 'frames', which will be ``<number of rows x number of dimensions x 1>``.
+... will print the shape of 'frames', which will be ``<number of points x number of dimensions x 1>``.
 Note that 'frames' is 3-D; more frames will be added in the 3rd dimension during evolution.

 If you're using a PCA transformation, the number of dimensions will be determined by the instance's PCA-transformation settings (see above).